bryan-lunt-supercomputing/CipresBenchmark/README.md

 ### Installation ###

-For each benchmarking task, you can clone the CipresBenchmark git repository:
+For each benchmarking project (potentially composed of multiple benchmarks (each composed of multiple runs)), you can clone the CipresBenchmark git repository:
 	git clone git@github.com:bryan-lunt/CipresBenchmark.git MyBenchmarks

 This will create everything necessary to begin benchmarking, but some settings will not be in-place.